-The three traditional parenting styles in developmental psychology can be understood as archetypes of resolutions of this conflict between parent and child.8 The permissive parenting style is the scenario where the parent lets the child have her way and refrains from interfering in the choices x_t .
+The three traditional parenting styles in developmental psychology can be understood as archetypes of resolutions of this conflict between parent and child.
+The permissive parenting style is one where the parent lets the child have her way and refrains from interfering in the choices $x_t$ .
 The authoritarian style is one where the parent imposes her will through coercion.
-In the model above, coercion (i.e., authoritarian parenting) is captured through the notion of restricting the choice set \mathcal{X}t .
-An authoritarian parent chooses a small set \mathcal{X}t that leaves little or no leeway to the child.
+In the model above, coercion (i.e., authoritarian parenting) is captured through the notion of restricting the choice set $\mathcal{X}t$ .
+An authoritarian parent chooses a small set $\mathcal{X}t$ that leaves little or no leeway to the child.
 The third parenting style, authoritative parenting, is also one where the parent aims to affect the child's choice.
-However, rather than using coercion, an authoritative parent uses persuasion: she shapes the child's preferences a_2 through investments I_1 in the first period of life.
-For example, such a parent may preach the virtues of patience or the dangers of risk during when the child is little, so that the child ends up with more adult-like preferences when the child's own decisions matter during adolescence.
+However, rather than using coercion, an authoritative parent uses persuasion: She shapes the child's preferences $a_2$ through investments $I_1$ in the first period of life.
+For example, such a parent may preach the virtues of patience or the dangers of risk when the child is little, so that the child ends up with more adult-like preferences when the child's own decisions matter during adolescence.

-What determines the tradeoff between these parenting styles?
+What determines the trade-off among these parenting styles?
 All parenting styles come with costs and benefits.
 Permissive parenting maximizes the utility of the child, but the child may end up making choices that go against the paternalistic drive of the parent.
-An authoritarian parent directly influences the child's choice, but this lowers the happiness of the child and may have other repercussions, in particular if there are economic benefits (in terms of the child's future expected utility) to making independent decisions.
-An authoritative parent also influences the child's choice, but this parenting style requires costly effort on part of the parent and may also reduce the child's welfare.
-How these tradeoffs are resolved depends in part on the level of paternalism γ .
-More importantly, for a given level of paternalism what matters are the economic conditions that shape the impact that a given decision will have on the child's future.
+An authoritarian parent directly influences the child's choice, but this lowers the happiness of the child and may have other repercussions, particularly if there are economic benefits (in terms of the child's future expected utility) to making independent decisions.
+An authoritative parent also influences the child's choice, but this parenting style requires costly effort on the part of the parent and may also reduce the child's welfare.
+How these trade-offs are resolved depends in part on the level of paternalism $\gamma$ .
+More importantly, for a given level of paternalism, what matters are the economic conditions that shape the impact that a given decision will have on the child's future.

-3.2 The Impact of Economic Conditions on Parenting Style
+3.2.
+The Impact of Economic Conditions on Parenting Style

-We illustrate the interaction between economic conditions and parenting styles with a specialized version of the model in Section 2 where the dimension of child preferences that parents aim to influence is patience.9 Patience is a natural starting point for a theory of parent-child transmission of preferences, both because disagreements about how to weigh immediate gratification versus future payoffs is a particularly salient aspect of parent-child interactions, and because patience matters for future-oriented investments such as education.10 The stylized model is based on our work in Doepke and Zilibotti (2017) and Agostinelli et al. (2019).
-The model is stripped down to the essential elements needed to bring out the main tradeoffs involved in choosing a parenting style.
+We illustrate the interaction between economic conditions and parenting styles with a specialized version of the model in Section 2 in which the dimension of child preferences that parents aim to influence is patience.
+Patience is a natural starting point for a theory of parent-child transmission of preferences, both because disagreement about how to weigh immediate gratification versus future payoffs is a particularly salient aspect of parent-child interactions and because patience matters for future-oriented investments such as education.
+The stylized model is based on the work of Doepke & Zilibotti (2017) and Agostinelli et al. (2019).
+The model is stripped down to the essential elements needed to bring out the main trade-offs involved in choosing a parenting style.
 We abstract from goods consumption and labor supply.
-For the parent, the period utility function is linear in leisure, given by $L_1 = 1 - X_1$, where X_1 is parenting effort.
-There is no parenting effort in the second period, so that (ignoring constants) utility (1) takes the form:
+For the parent, the period utility function is linear in leisure, given by $L_1 = 1 - X_1$ , where $X_1$ is parenting effort.
+There is no parenting effort in the second period, so that (ignoring constants) the utility in Equation 1 takes the form

-8Sometimes neglecting parenting is considered as a fourth parenting style.
-We abstract from this parenting style here; see Doepke and Zilibotti (2017) for a discussion.
+&lt;sup>6Neglecting parenting is sometimes considered to be a fourth parenting style.
+We abstract from this parenting style in this review (for a discussion, see Doepke & Zilibotti 2017).